Jrayp/Moku/README.md

 Lets take a look at this functions parameters
 1. Just takes the Moku map
-2. The moku id you want to designate an autotile
+2. The moku id you want to designate an auto-tile
 3. What tiling algorithm to use, in this case we use complex
 4. Whether or not this tile interacts/joins with tiles of its own type, usually true
 5. Whether or not this tile interacts/joins with the edge of the map
 6. Whether or not this tile interacts/joins with empty cells (these are supported)
-7. An optional list of other tile types that the autotile will interact/join to
+7. An optional list of other tile types that the auto-tile will interact/join to

 So in our example, the `PLAINS` type will interact/join with everything except `OCEAN` tiles; and the `PLATEAU` type will interact with everything except `OCEAN` and `PLAINS` tiles.